jmalko/wistia/README.md

 # Wistia

 > Upload and embed Wistia videos straight from an entry field.
-Either drang and drop to upload a new video, or copy-paste the url to the video you wish to embed.
+Either drag and drop to upload a new video, or copy-paste the url to the video you wish to embed.

 ## Features